-I would never have agreed to apologize.” he said.
+I would never have agreed to apologize,” he said.
 “Why?
 I was 100% right.
 The Pakistan tour in 1987 was the most taxing leg of an arduous winter that also included a Test series against New Zealand.
-A World Cup and the Bicentennial Test against Australia in Sydney and those of us who were in Pakistan soon realized that England would not be allowed to win the series.
+A World Cup and the Bicentennial Test against Australia were held in Sydney, and those of us who were in Pakistan soon realized that England would not be allowed to win the series.

-The tone was set when Gatting, playing a sharp leg-break that pitched on off-stump, was given out lbw by Shakeel Khan.
+The tone was set when Gatting, playing a sharp leg break that pitched off-stump, was given out by Shakeel Khan.
 According to the England players, this was one of nine bad decisions that went against them.
-They lost by an innings and 87 runs, we weren’t allowed to perform,” Gatting said.
-We were cut short by blatant umpiring and the worst was to follow.
-Shakoor was appointed to stand in the second Test.
+They lost by an inning and 87 runs; we weren’t allowed to perform,” Gatting said.
+The worst was to come after the flagrant umpiring that cut us short.
+Shakoor was appointed to stand in the second test.

 England asked me not to select Shakeel Khan,” said Pakistan’s unofficial manager, Haseeb Ahsan.
 “Let’s see how they like Shakoor Rana.”
 Shakoor already had a reputation as the world’s most obstinate umpire.
 In 1978–79, in Faisalabad’s first Test match, he held up play for 13 minutes while he argued with India’s Sunil Gavaskar.

-And in 1984–85 he provoked the New Zealand captain Jeremy Coney to lead his players off the field in protest.
-Shakoor dismayed Gatting’s players by wearing a Pakistan sweater and when Mudassar Nazar handed him his cap prior to bowling he promptly put it on.
+And in 1984–85, he provoked New Zealand captain Jeremy Coney to lead his players off the field in protest.
+Shakoor dismayed Gatting’s players by wearing a Pakistani sweater, and when Mudassar Nazar handed him his cap prior to bowling, he promptly put it on.

 But Shakoor’s actions backfired.
 He officiated in only two Test matches after the Faisalabad affair.
 I don’t even go to cricket matches now.
 But I watch them on TV with my grandson.
 And I will watch England.
-It will be winning at all costs for both sides.
-It always is it is sad what happened before.
-Today the match referee would sort it out.
+It will be a win at all costs for both sides.
+It is always sad to remember what happened before.
+Today, the match referee would sort it out.

-The Sun reported.
-Mike Gatting is saying ‘Oh God, no. Not him again.
-He refused to shake hands or speak with Rana Wo said, “He should have shaken hands if only for cricket’s sake.
+The Sun reported that Mike Gatting is saying, ‘Oh God, no. Not him again.
+He refused to shake hands or speak with Rana Wo said, “He should have shaken hands, if only for cricket’s sake.
 Then we could have had a cup of tea.

-Mike Gatting and Shakoor Rana’s incident completely change the idea of local umpiring.
-Shakoor Rana was an average player, played 11 first-class matches between 1957-1973 scoring 226 runs, and taking 12 wickets.
+Mike Gatting and Shakoor Rana’s incident completely changed the idea of local umpiring.
+Shakoor Rana was an average player; he played 11 first-class matches between 1957 and 1973, scoring 226 runs and taking 12 wickets.
 He died on April 9, 2001, at the age of 65.
-His brother Shafqat Rana and Azmat Rana also played Test cricket for Pakistan.
+His brothers Shafqat Rana and Azmat Rana also played Test cricket for Pakistan.